lumiastream/Developer-Docs/docs/custom-overlays/custom-overlays-documentation.md

 ---
+title: Documentation
-sidebar_position: 3
+sidebar_position: 2
-title: What is custom overlays?
-description: Custom Overlays allows you to extend Lumia Stream functionality by adding your own scenarios to commands and alerts with code all using JavaScript
 ---

-# Custom Overlay Layer
+# 🧩 Custom Overlay Layer

 This layer is a real-time, configurable overlay component with support for dynamic events.
 It includes five main tabs: